cryptimeleon/cryptimeleon.github.io/docs/benchmarking.md

 However, for your convenience, `DebugGroup` also overrides `compute()` to behave like `computeSync()` in that it blocks until the computation is done.
 So make sure to always call `compute()` on every involved `DebugGroupElement` before accessing any counter data, or call `getRepresentation()` to serialize any involved objects as this also leads to a blocking computation.

+### Configuring Used (Multi-)exponentiation Algorithm

+`DebugGroup` makes use of efficient exponentiation and multi-exponentiation algorithms.
+The exact algorithm used changes the resulting group operation counts.
+To manually configure these algorithms, `DebugGroup` (and `DebugBilinearGroup`) offers setter and getter methods such as `getSelectedMultiExpAlgorithm` and `setSelectedMultiExpAlgorithm`.
+Furthermore, you can configure the precomputation and exponentiation window sizes used for those algorithms.
+These are the same methods as offered by `LazyGroup`.

 ### Serialization Tracking
 `DebugGroup` not only allows for tracking group operations, it also counts how many calls of `getRepresentation()` have been called on elements of the group.
 This has the purpose of allowing you to track serializations.
 The count is accessible via `getNumRetrievedRepresentations()`.